auth0/docs/articles/integrations/aws/tokens.md

-# Obtain AWS Tokens to securely call AWS APIs and resources
+# Call AWS APIs and Resources Securely with Tokens

 ::: warning
 Newly-created clients may not use [legacy grant types](/clients/client-grant-types), which are required for use with the [Delegation endpoint](/api/authentication#get-token-info).
 If you have any questions about which alternative you should use, please contact [Support](http://support.auth0.com).